Dre Campbell Farm

 9. Soil Solarization

-This technique uses the sun’s energy to heat up the soil, killing the grubs and other soil-dwelling pests.
+This technique uses the sun’s energy to heat the soil, killing the grubs and other soil-dwelling pests.

 10. BotaniGard 22WP